fjiang212/my-notes/certifications/aws-bigdata-specialty/quiz.md

 Serializer/Deserializer, which are libraries that tell Hive how to interpret data formats

 Explanation
 SerDe stands for Serializer/Deserializer, which are libraries that tell Hive how to interpret data formats.
-Hive DLL statements require you to specify a SerDe, so that the system knows how to interpret the data that you’re pointing to.
+Hive DLL statements require you to specify a SerDe, so that the system knows how to interpret the data that youâ€™re pointing to.
 Amazon Athena uses SerDes to interpret the data read from Amazon S3.

 * Q8.
 You can only have one concurrent query at a time with Athena.